 Notes

-1 This is a compilation of the Emergency Management Regulations 2006 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 April 2008 of the Emergency Management Regulations 2006 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table